mddazure/azure-vwan-microhack/README.md

 :question: do all browser connections succeed, what are the first hop addresses?

 ## Task 5: Inspect routing

+:point_right: Spoke routes

+We will first look at the routes of one of the tiered Spokes.
+This is one of the Spokes connected behind the NVA VNET, no longer connected directlty to the Hub.

+View Effective Routes for spoke-1-vm, in the portal or in Cloud Shell:

+`az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n spoke-1-nic --output table`

+:question: Identify the routes that you see.
+Comparing to Spoke routes we saw in previous scenario's, which routes are not there and is that as expected?
+Which route is now present and why?

+:exclamation: Realize that VWAN does not have visibility of tiered Spokes and cannot program the routing in the VNET.
+That is why we had to place UDRs in the tiered Spokes.

+View Effective Routes for spoke-3-vm, in the portal or in Cloud Shell:

+`az network nic show-effective-route-table -g vwan-microhack-spoke-rg -n spoke-1-nic --output table`

+:question: Identify the routes that you see.
+Comparing to Spoke routes we saw in previous scenario's, is this now different and why (not)?.
+From the perspective of Spoke 3, has placing Spokes 1 and 2 behind an NVA VNET on the *remote* hub changed its view of the network?

+:point_right: Hub routes

+View Effective Routes for the Default table of the West Europe hub: in the portal from microhack-vwan select Hubs, microhack-we-hub, Routing, click Default and View effective routes for this table.

+:question: Identify the routes for Spokes 1 and 2 (172.16.(1)(2).0/24).
+Where do they point and how did they get into the table?

+Now view Effective Routes for the Default table of the US East hub.

+:question: Again identify the routes for Spokes 1 and 2 (172.16.(1)(2).0/24).
+Where do they point and how did they get into the table?

+:exclamation: Note that the routes for the tiered Spokes 1 and 2 in the US East Hub's Default table have the connection to the nva-we VNET listed as next hop.
+This is somewhat confusing, because the nva-we connection exists on the *remote* West Europe Hub!
+From perspective of the US East Hub, the next hop for these prefixes really is the West Europe Hub's route service.

+:point_right: Outbound internet access

+Traffic outbound to the internet from Spokes 1 and 2 flows directly via the NVA.

 # Scenario 6: Secured Hubs